We’ve partnered with Blurb to share some of our favorite holiday desserts, including these silky tahini brownies.

 Preheat oven to 400 degrees F. Butter an 8-inch square baking pan, line with a sheet of parchment (enough to cover bottom and have an overhang on 2 opposite sides), and butter that.

 Melt butter in a heavy-bottomed skillet set over medium heat.
-Swirl butter in pan until it's darkened to a deep golden with tiny light brown bits on the bottom and smells nutty.
+Swirl butter in pan until it's darkened to a deep golden with tiny light brown bits on the bottom and smells nutty, about 7 minutes.
 Remove from heat, add chocolate, and stir until smooth.

 Add sugar to a large mixing bowl and stir in hot chocolate mixture.
 Whisk vigorously for 3 minutes.
 Still whisking, add eggs one at a time, beating each 1 - 2 minutes.
 Whisk in vanilla.